acorreiacruz/todoapp/README.md

 # todoapp
- To do app with Django
+ To do app with Django for my Django Basics repository